 The measurements in the first two columns are an upper limit on the overhead due to the decomposition and this varies from 20-40 ms with most measurements at the lower end of this range.
 This holds for all broker positions from collocation in the desktop to remote location (in Indianapolis with the Clients in Bloomington).
 We call this an upper limit as it is processed concurrently with essential computation (the thread scheduling issue) and we get some improvement in M-MVC due to concurrent processing between Model and View for operations sequentialized in the conventional version.
 The difference between column 1 and column 3 of table 7.4 measures the 30 ms typically spent on Model processing; this is an underestimate as it does not include the scheduling delay discussed above - an overestimate is gotten by replacing column 1 numbers from table 7.4 with the 4 hop measurements of table 7.5.
 Comparing columns 1 and 2 of table 7.3 shows that mouse down events are processed quicker than average - that is because most of chess application processing used in the Model occurs for Mouse up events.
 Comparing columns 1 and 2 of table 7.4 shows the 10-15 ms processing needed on the Model before any events are generated in response to a given mouse event received from the View.

-The following group of six graphs show detailed performance comparisons of average mouse events, mousedown event, mouseup event, and mousemove event corresponding to test 1 to 6 (scenarios defined in table 7.1 and results listed in table 7.3).
+The following group of six graphs show detailed performance comparisons of average mouse events, mousedown event, mouseup event, and mousemove event corresponding.
+While in columns one and two of table 7.3, we only listed message transit